Campus Security Authorities (CSA’s)

-The federal law requires colleges and universities receiving federal funding to prepare, publish and distribute by October 1 of each year campus security/safety policies and crime statistics in the form of an Annual Security Report (ASR).
-College community members are notified annually in September of the availability of how and where to access the ASR.
-Included in the ASR is a Fire Safety Reort, a requirement for campuses with college-controlled residential facilities.
+The federal law requires colleges and universities receiving federal funding to prepare, publish and distribute, by October 1 of each year, campus security / safety policies and crime statistics in the form or an Annual Security Report (ASR).
+College community members are notified annually in September of the availability of and how and where to access the ASR.
+Included in the ASR is a Fire Safety Report, a requirement for campuses with college controlled residential facilities.
 The Department of Education is responsible for Clery Act compliance.

 What is the role of a Campus Security Authority (CSA)?

-To review information on reportable Clery Act crimes, reportable disciplinary referrals and/or the Clery Act incidence occurrence locations that are reportable, please refer to the Clery Act CSA Report Forms.
-For additional information on the Clery Act and CSA responsibilities, review the information below or contact the Clery Act coordinator, Wade Beitelschies at firstname.lastname@example.org.
+To review information on reportable Clery Act crimes, reportable disciplinary referrals and/or the Clery Act incident occurrence locations that are reportable, please refer to the Clery Act CSA Report Forms.
+For additional information on the Clery Act and CSA responsibilities, review the information below or contact the Clery Act Coordinator, Wade Beitelschies at firstname.lastname@example.org.

 What makes you a CSA?